Canada moves to extend exclusion of mental illness from assisted death

 By Anna Mehler Paperny

-TORONTO, Feb 2 (Reuters) - Canada's federal government on Thursday moved to extend by a year its exclusion of people suffering solely from mental illness from the country's assisted death framework.
+TORONTO, Feb 2 (Reuters) - Canada's federal government on Thursday introduced a law that would exclude people suffering solely from mental illness from pursuing assisted death for an additional year.

-Legislation passed in 2021 temporarily excluded people whose sole underlying condition is a mental illness from accessing assisted death - an exclusion that was to expire on March 17.
-If the bill being tabled Thursday passes, it will extend that exclusion for a year, until March 17, 2024.
+Legislation passed in 2021 temporarily excluded people whose only underlying condition is a mental illness from accessing assisted death - a provision that expires on March 17.
+If the bill tabled Thursday passes, it will extend that until March 17, 2024.

 The government says extending the exclusion is necessary to ensure assisted death providers have the information and resources they need and to let the government consider a parliamentary committee report on the topic.